misgnros/rss-agent/README.md

     ("Neutral Summarizer", "Summarize the main points objectively in 2-3 sentences."), ]
 ```
-*Example is written in Japanese
+*Example is written in Japanese.

 4. Run
 ```bash